jonmarksearle/poetry_migration/CODE_STANDARDS.md

 - Use meaningful names over comments.
 - Use 1-line docstrings for helper functions only when behaviour is non-obvious.
 - Use 1-line docstrings for all non-helper functions, and helper functions > 5 lines.
+- Use multi-line docstrings for API functions where parameters are not obvious.
+- Use multi-line docstring for all functions (including helper function) where function name, parameters and logic together are not obvious.
+- For multi-line docstrings, meaningful examples are prefered over per-parameter documentation.
 - Use precise type hints.
 Avoid `Any` unless unavoidable.
-- Use `typing.Protocol` for interfaces.
-- Functions must follow the Single Responsibility Principle: perform exactly one concern.
-A function handles business logic or exception management, never both.
-Split work into helpers when needed.
 - Prefer pattern matching (`match`/`case`) when it simplifies branching; keep cases small and pure.
+- Prefer function mapping or poly-morphism over conditionals or pattern matching.
 - Prefer pure functions.
 Use mutable state only if clearer.
 - Keep side effects (I/O, logging, DB access) out of core logic functions.
 - Isolate side effects from logic.